egoettelmann/jquery-search/README.md

 | minLength     | the minimal length of the string to start the search                      | `3`                |
 | triggers      | the events that trigger the search                                        | `'keyup'`          |
 | caseSensitive | if the search has to be case sensitive or not                             | `false`            |

+If the `rowClass` attribute is equal to the `fieldClass` attribute, the search is performed in the same element that is shown/hidden.

+**Note**: the `rowClass` and `fieldClass` attributes can be any css selectors.